honguyenvantan/cv/_posts/2020-01-10-time-for-vbo.md

 Rest time.
 A phone call.
 What???

-He did it, just only him get into national team, with highest mark, above too many
+He did it, just only him get into national team, with highest mark, above too many others.
+Wow, that's amazing!
+He